-To disable the Restore Mode in a non-redundant system, the Administrator must remove the restore file using the command below, then power-cycle the system as follows:
+To disable the Restore Mode in a non-redundant system the user must be at the administrative level of the system, remove the restore file using the command below, then power cycle the system as follows:

 Take the Primary Controller Card out of service by following guidelines in the "Safely Remove an Active Controller Card" section of this document on pg.
-[25].
+[24].

-Power-cycle the system by following the Power-up Procedure on pg.
+Power cycle the system by following the Power Up Procedure on pg.
 [23]

-To disable the Restore Mode in a redundant system the Administrator must remove the restore file using the command below, and then power-cycle the system as follows:
+To disable the Restore Mode in a redundant system the user must be at the administrative level of the system, remove the restore file using the command below, and then power cycle the system as follows: